Section outline

 Deep learning for sequence processing; gradient issues;

-Coverage of the Bishop and Prince books on this lecture is inadequate (for reasons I do not understand).
-Please use the DL book or slides integrated by the Additional Readings.
+Coverage of Prince book on this lecture is inadequate (for reasons I do not understand).
+You can use the course slides for this topic, and if you like you can integrate those with chapter 10 from the Deep Learning Book.

 Additional Readings